 I know that getting fit and staying fit is going to help me do the things I love for as long as possible.
 That’s how I stay motivated.

 Luckily for me I enjoy a good workout.
 I enjoy the uncomfortable feeling of a heavy lift, super long run, or grueling interval.
 It wasn’t always that way, but I trained myself to get there.
 The more disciplined I was with training when I first got started, the easier it became, and the more motivated I got to continue.
 Sort of like how I trained myself not to crave certain foods.
 I stopped eating unhelpful foods, and eventually I didn’t want them anymore.
 (See also: How to become an intuitive eater)

 For as complicated as people want to make fitness, it’s really not that complicated at all.
 As long as you have a plan, and the motivation to be consistent, then you will succeed.
 Climbing the corporate ladder is 10x more complicated.
 Starting a business is 10x more complicated.

-If you’re at a crossroads of sorts, always remember, it’s never to late to change.
+If you’re at a crossroads of sorts, always remember, it’s never too late to change.
 It’s never too late to start.
 Find what motivates you and constantly remind yourself every day: If I follow my plan and I’m consistent, I will succeed.
 Without motivation, you’re toast.
 And don’t look to other people for motivation—while it might work in the short term, long term motivation needs to come from within.